zigpy/zigpy/README.md

 [zigpy-deconz-parser](https://github.com/zha-ng/zigpy-deconz-parser) allow you to parse Home Assistant's ZHA component debug log using `zigpy-deconz` library if you are using a deCONZ based adapter like ConBee or RaspBee.

 ### ZigCoHTTP
 [ZigCoHTTP](https://github.com/daniel17903/ZigCoHTTP) is a stand-alone python application project that creates a ZigBee network using zigpy and bellows.
 ZigBee devices joining this network can be controlled via a HTTP API.
-It was developed for a Rasperry Pi using a [Matrix Creator Board](https://www.matrix.one/products/creator) but should also work with other computers with Silicon Labs Zigbee hardware, or with other Zigbee hardware if replace bellows with other radio library for zigpy.
+It was developed for a Raspberry Pi using a [Matrix Creator Board](https://www.matrix.one/products/creator) but should also work with other computers with Silicon Labs Zigbee hardware, or with other Zigbee hardware if replace bellows with other radio library for zigpy.